Fayette County, West Virginia: Politics

 Fayette County's political history is typical of West Virginia as a whole.
 The county leaned Democratic during the Third Party System before the power of industrial and mining political systems turned it strongly towards the Republican Party between 1880 and 1932.
 Unionization of its predominant coal mining workforce during the New Deal made the county powerfully Democratic between 1932 and 2008: no Republican in this period except Richard Nixon against George McGovern won forty percent of the county's vote, and Lyndon Johnson in 1964 exceeded eighty percent against the conservative Barry Goldwater.
-However, the decline of mining unions and the out-migration of historical black mining families has produced a rapid swing to the Republican Party in the 21st century, with the Democratic vote share plummeting to less than 30% by 2024.
+However, the decline of mining unions has produced a rapid swing to the Republican Party in the 21st century, with the Democratic vote share plummeting to less than 30% by 2024.